Free UK Delivery on all orders over £10

 Why does laminate flooring creak?
 Well, several things can cause creaking in laminate floors, including:

-• Subfloor Issues: The first cause has nothing to do with the laminate floor panels themselves.
+• Subfloor issues: The first cause has nothing to do with the laminate floor panels themselves.
 Uneven subfloors or inadequate preparation can lead to friction between the laminate planks and the subfloor, causing creaks and other noises.

-• Humidity and Moisture: Secondly, laminate is sensitive to changes in humidity and moisture.
+• Humidity and moisture: Secondly, laminate is sensitive to changes in humidity and moisture.
 These changes cause the laminate flooring to expand and contract over time, resulting in creaking.

-• Improper Installation: Incorrect installation methods, such as insufficient acclimatisation or improper spacing, can also contribute to creaking in your laminate floor
+• Improper installation: Incorrect installation methods, such as insufficient acclimatisation or improper spacing, can also contribute to creaking in your laminate floor

-Preventative Measures
+Preventative measures

 Now that we have explored the main causes of laminate floor creaking, what are the preventative measures to avoid these creaks and stop laminate noise for good?